 Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
 Information from the severity file is to be used in conjunction with the Inpatient Core file.
 The unit of observation is an inpatient stay record.
 Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core files and the Disease Severity Measures file.
 Beginning with the 2012 NIS, the unique NIS record number (KEY_NIS) provides the linkage between the Core files and the Disease Severity Measures file.
-Refer to Table 3 in Appendix III for a list of data elements in the Severity Measures file.
+A list of data elements in the Severity Measures file is provided in Table 3 of Appendix III.
 This file is available beginning with the 2002 NIS.

 Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the ICD-9-CM diagnostic and procedure information in the HCUP databases.
 The unit of observation is an inpatient stay record.
 Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core file and the Diagnosis and Procedure Groups file.
 Beginning with the 2012 NIS, the unique NIS record number (KEY_NIS) provides the linkage between the Core files and the Diagnosis and Procedure Groups file.
-Table 4 in Appendix III contains a list of data elements in the Diagnosis and Procedure Groups file.
+A list of data elements in the Diagnosis and Procedure Groups file is provided in Table 4 of Appendix III.
 This file is available beginning with the 2005 NIS.

-On the HCUP-US Web site, NIS purchasers can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
-Similarly, purchasers can also download SAS, SPSS, and Stata load programs from this Web site.
-Available online documentation and supporting files are detailed in Appendix I, Table 4.
+On the HCUP-US Web site, NIS users can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
+Similarly, users can also download SAS, SPSS, and Stata load programs from this Web site.
+Available online documentation and supporting files are detailed in Appendix I, Table 5.